m3data/collective-futurecrafting/_about/stewards.md

         name="Gemma Masami Palmer"
         image="gemma-masami-palmer.jpg"
         location="Dharawal Country, Sydney, Australia"
-        bio="Gemma is a healer and regenerative practitioner.
-With deep roots in health science, yoga, and permaculture, she focuses on connecting people with their inner healing power through the wisdom of nature.
-Drawing inspiration from pioneers in natural farming and guided by her own Japanese ancestral knowledge, she weaves together holistic practices to support individual, community and ecological wellbeing." linkedin="gemma-p-576323224"
+        bio="Healer and regenerative practitioner with deep roots in health science, yoga, and permaculture, Gemma focuses on connecting people with their inner healing power through the wisdom of nature.
+Drawing inspiration from pioneers in natural farming and guided by her own Japanese ancestral knowledge, she brings together holistic practices to nourish individual, community and ecological wellbeing." linkedin="gemma-p-576323224"
         website="https://www.gemmapalmer.au/about"
     %}